 The secondary education repetition and dropout rates were included in the analysis to estimate the number of students that will complete this level of education.
 Given that the program targets the primary education level, in our model the secondary education repetition and dropout rates are the same as those of the baseline scenario or “without project” scenario.
 These rates are held constant for the three scenarios.
 The baseline scenarios were constructed from averaging the repetition rates between the years 2004 and 2012 (Tables 7).
-To avoid possible alterations from outliers, these were eliminated as described in paragraph 2.6 above ( sheet SEC.STAT).
+To avoid possible alterations from outliers, these were eliminated as described in paragraph 2.6 above (Annex 1 sheet SEC.STAT).

 Table 7.
 Average repetition and dropout rates – Secondary level for the baseline